sporritt/mottle/README.md

 ##Requirements

 touch-adapter can run completely stand alone, operating directly on the DOM, or you can use a library-specific wrapper version.
-Currently there is only jQuery 1.7.x, but MooTools and YUI, possibly RightJS, Zepto and Prototype are coming soon.
+Currently there is only jQuery 1.7.x, but others are coming soon.
 Oh and the 1.7.x dependency on jQuery is nothing that could not be changed easily enough.

 ##Event Mapping